 A custom mouthguard will keep you from grinding your teeth.
 In addition to being linked to TMJ disorders, teeth grinding can result in worn-down teeth or dental damage such as cracks and breaks.
 Mouthguards also gently move your jaw into a position that relieves the pressure on your TMJ, pressure that can result in symptoms including:

 - Chronic headaches

 - Difficulty chewing

 Mouthguards are the most conservative approach to relieving TMJ pain.
 A mouthguard is far more affordable than other possible TMJ treatments, which can involve orthodontics and surgery.
 It will also provide the quickest relief.

 Replacing Missing Teeth May Relieve TMJ Troubles

 Missing teeth can affect your bite, which in turn can affect your TMJ.
 Dr. Hawkins may recommend replacing your missing teeth to relieve this problem.
 Replacing missing teeth will also make it easier for you to chew, eat, and speak.
 Your tooth replacement options include:

-If you think you might have a TMJ disorder, call Hawkins Complete Dental Service today at 740-214-1301 or .
+If you think you might have a TMJ disorder, call Hawkins Complete Dental Service today at 740-214-1301 or request an appointment online.
 We’re happy to discuss your Zanesville TMJ treatment.
 Our office is located near Eaglesticks Golf Club and Foxfire High School.